jhucsf/fall2022/assign/assign04.md

 significant CPU time.

 When you run the commands, copy the output of the `time` command.
-The `real` will indicate the amount of time that elapsed between when the program started and exited, which is a pretty good measure of how long the sorting took.
+The `real` time will indicate the amount of time that elapsed between when the program started and exited, which is a pretty good measure of how long the sorting took.
 You *should* see that decreasing the threshold decreased the total time, although depending on the number